+Backup/Restore

+Backup/Restore ROM-D

 Information related to factory default settings and backup configuration are shown in this screen.
-You can also use this to previous device configurations.
+You can also use this to restore previous device configurations.

 Backup Configuration allows you to back up (save) the Zyxel Device's current configuration to a file on your computer.
+Once your Zyxel Device is configured and functioning properly, it is highly recommended that you back up your configuration file before making configuration changes.

+Restore Configuration allows you to upload a new or previously saved configuration file from your computer to your Zyxel Device.

+Backup Configuration

+Click Backup to save the current configuration of your system to your computer.

+Backup

+Restore Configuration

+To restore a previously saved configuration file to your system, browse to the location of the configuration file and click Upload.

+File Path Choose File No file chosen Upload

+Perform Mesh Full Factory Reset

+Mesh Full Factory Reset allows you to clear the controller and agents' all user-entered configuration information and return to factory default settings.
+After resetting, the

+- Password is printed on a label on the bottom of the device, written after the text "Password".

+- LAN IP address will be 192.168.1.1

+- DHCP will be reset to default setting

+Reset All Settings

+Perform Mesh Partial Factory Reset

-On your Zyxel Device is configured and functioning properly, it is highly recommended that you back up your configuration file before making configuration changes.
-Restore Configuration allows you to upload a new or previously saved configuration file from your computer to your Zyxel D Backup Configuration Click Backup to save the current configuration of your system to your computer.
-Backup Restore Configuration To restore a previously saved configuration file to your system, browse to the location of the configuration file and click Uploac File Path Choose File No file chosen Upload Reset All Settings Click Reset to clear all user-entered configuration information and return to factory default settings.
-After resetting, the - Password is printed on a label on the bottom of the device, written after the text "Password", - LAN IP address will be 192,168,1,1 - DHCP will be reset to default setting Reset Reset All Settings Except Mesh You can keep certain user configurables while bringing the reset of the device to factory default setting. - System will keep Wi-fi settings, include these user settings (Mesh Enable/Disable, Mesh Controller Mode, Mesh Backhaul info Single SSID Enable/Disable, SSIDs, WPA keys, Encryption modes, 2.4GHz Enable/Disable, 5GHz Enable/Disable, Guest Wi-Fi Enable/Disable, Guest Wi-Fi isolation setting, 802.11 Mode, Protected MGMT Frames setting)
+Mesh Partial Factory Reset allows you to keep certain user configurables while bringing the reset of the controller and agents to factory default setting.

+- System will keep Wi-fi settings, include these user settings (Mesh Enable/Disable, Mesh Controller Mode, Mesh Backhaul information, Single SSID Enable/Disable, SSIDs, WPA keys, Encryption modes, 2.4GHz Enable/Disable, 5GHz Enable/Disable, Guest Wi-Fi Enable/Disable, Guest Wi-Fi isolation setting, 802.11 Mode, PMF setting)

+Reset All Settings Except Mesh